4ms/stm32mp1-baremetal/README.md

 When you want to have a version of the application load even without a debugger attached, you can load the application onto the SD Card.

-You can insert the SD Card into your computer, but if you have the UART connected and your particular OS happens to be compatibble, then you might be able to mount the SD Card directly over UART without having to physically touch the card.
+You can move the SD Card from the OSD board and into your computer, but if you have the UART connected and your particular OS happens to be compatible with usb-gadget, then you might be able to mount the SD Card directly over UART without having to physically touch the card.
+Do this:
-//Todo: Describe process here
+1) When the board is booting, up look for the message `Hit any key to stop autoboot`, and press a key.
+2) You will see a UBOOT> prompt.
+Type the command: `ums 0 mmc 0`
+3) In another terminal window, look to see that there's a new device, e.g. /dev/sdX

+If you're using a virtual machine you'll have too fiddle with the virtual machine host settings to get it to see the new device.

 The `copy_to_sdcard.sh` script takes two arguments:
 ```
-./copy_to_sdcard.sh filname devicename
+./copy_to_sdcard.sh filname /dev/sdXX
 ```
-Where `filename` is the path to the bare-arm.uimg file (probably ctest/bare-arm.uimg) and `devicename` is the SD Card device.
+Where `filename` is the path to the bare-arm.uimg file (probably ctest/bare-arm.uimg) and `/dev/sdXX` is the SD Card's fourth partition, e.g. `/dev/sdc4`.
-The script will mount the SD Card, remove the old bare-arm.uimg file, and copy the one you provided onto the correct place.
+The script will mount the SD Card partition, remove the old bare-arm.uimg file, and copy the one you provided onto the correct place.

 You can also take a look at the script and just do it manually or as part of your build process.